pyluyten/devil-mode/README.md

  prompts functions work on regions when text is selected.
  I did it for ^f f, ie C-f prompt+f, isearch-forward which will use selected region as search string.

-* ALIAS
-  status: not done
-  rationale: user should be avaiable to define its aliases in a dedicated file, and should have a func to display these at runtime.

-  M-x should always be accessible more easily than typing M-x, and short aliases should be available as an alternative to keys.

 * LIGHT AND SANE INIT